-Family and friends may not always agree about what is in the best interests of an individual.
-If you are the decision maker, you will need to clearly demonstrate in your record keeping that you have made the decision on all available evidence and considered all of the conflicting views.
-Family and friends must be made aware of the pros and cons of the available options during consultation.
+11.3 Those who are consulted may not agree about what is in the best interests of an individual.
+If you are the decision-maker, you will need to clearly demonstrate in your record keeping that you have made the decision on all available evidence and considered all conflicting views.
+All those consulted must be made aware of the pros and cons of all available options during consultation.

-Consultation can be via a meeting for complex decisions or where there are lots of people to consult.
-Consultation can also be via direct discussions or telephone.
+Consultation can be via direct discussion, via telephone, or if appropriate can be via a meeting for complex decisions or where there are lots of people to consult.